Catastrophic Injury Lawyer Memphis, TN

 Examples of injuries that are likely to be classified as being catastrophic include but are not limited to the following:

-If you have been the victim of an accident that has caused a catastrophic injury, your first step should be to contact a catastrophic injury lawyer in Memphis TN with experience handling these types of cases, who will advise you on the best course of action for pursuing compensation from those responsible for your injuries.
+If you have been the victim of an accident that has caused a catastrophic injury, your first step should be to contact our catastrophic injury attorney in Memphis, TN.
+We have decades of experience handling these types of cases, and we will advise you on the best course of action for pursuing compensation from those responsible for your injuries.

 Why These 5 Injuries are Classified as Catastrophic

 Spinal cord injuries can be categorized as catastrophic because they often result in permanent paralysis.
 Spinal cord injuries can be caused by a variety of accidents such as slip and falls, car accidents, or motorcycle accidents.
-It is important to hire a Memphis catastrophic injury lawyer to help with the process of getting compensation for these injuries.
+It is important to hire our personal injury lawyer to help with the process of getting compensation for these injuries.

-An amputation is an injury to a body part caused by some type of trauma, such as a car accident.
-This traumatic event can lead to permanent damage or loss of the limb.
+An amputation is an injury to a body part caused by some type of trauma, such as a car accident that led to the loss of a limb.
 When you lose a limb due to an accident, it is classified as catastrophic — especially if you lost your limb due to negligence such as a drunk driver behind the wheel or due to a workplace accident where safety standards were not up to par.

 WHY THESE 5 INJURIES ARE CLASSIFIED AS CATASTROPHIC INFOGRAPHIC